 \section{Introduction}

 Nothing lasts forever.
-For many galaxies, their star formation shuts down, often referred to as ``quenching''.
-How these quiescent galaxies quenched and what the primary quenching mechanisms are across different stellar mass and redshift regimes are not yet fully understood \citep{manbelli2018}.
-Different mechanisms have been proposed to quench galaxies and are roughly separated into internal and external processes \citep{Peng2010}.
-Internal processes include quenching via stellar winds, supernovae feedback, and AGN feedback \citep{Ciotti1991, Croton2006, Ishibashi2012, manbelli2018}.
-External processes, commonly known as environmental quenching, include quenching via ram-pressure stripping, galaxy interactions, strangulation, and harassment, and primarily affect low stellar mass galaxies \citep{gunngott1972, farouki1981,moore1996, Balogh2004, peng2015, albertsnoble2022}.
+For many galaxies, their star formation shuts down -- a process often referred to as ``quenching''.
+The physical processes responsible for quenching, and how they operate in galaxies across different stellar masses and redshifts, are not yet fully understood \citep{manbelli2018}.
+The proposed quenching mechanisms are roughly separated into internal and external processes \citep{peng2010b}.
+Internal processes include quenching via stellar winds, supernovae feedback, and AGN feedback \citep{Ciotti1991, Croton2006, Ishibashi2012}.
+External processes, commonly known as environmental quenching, include quenching via ram-pressure stripping, galaxy interactions, starvation, and harassment, and primarily affect low stellar mass galaxies \citep{gunngott1972, farouki1981,moore1996, Balogh2004, peng2015, albertsnoble2022}.

 Environmental quenching can be driven by the buildup of a hot intra-cluster medium (ICM) \citep{sarazin1986}.
 The ICM suppresses star formation in in-falling galaxies through two main mechanisms.
 On short timescales, ram-pressure stripping can remove cold gas from galaxies as they move through the dense ICM \citep{crowl2008, muzzin2014, boselli2014, steinhauser2016,cortese2021, boselli2022}.
 On longer timescales, the hot ICM can heat the diffuse gas in the dark matter halo, preventing the accretion of more cold gas and leading to quenching via starvation \citep{peng2015, albertsnoble2022}.
 Environmental quenching via galaxy interactions or harassment can also occur when galaxy fly-bys or mergers induce instabilities in the disks that trigger central starbursts and AGN activity to rapidly deplete the cold gas reservoirs \citep{smith2010,bialas2015, rodriguezmontero2019}.